NCAR/dart-developers-guide/src/dart-flow.md

    a bug fix, is it a new feature, is it refactoring existing code?
 Use the label `back-burner` for something that is low priority.

-3. Describe your solution in the issue.
+3. If you have a solution describe your solution in the issue.
+Beware of falling into the trap of working on a solution before defining the problem.
+   A good problem description is better than a poor solution.
    Give an estimation of how much code this will effect.
 Will your solution require changing several modules?
 The [writing specifications](./example-spec.md) section of this document gives an example of how to describe your solution.